LOWingYan/CodingProfile/README.md

 ### Project 2 - Maze Game [Computer Game Project]
 Project Idea:
-Create a maze with more than 2 possible paths between Entry and Exit Point by modified DFS algorithm
+Create a maze with more than 2 possible paths between Entry and Exit Point by modified DFS algorithm !!! not yet release as it is a current working group project

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------